senocular/senocular.github.com/articles/js_lists.md

 ## ASI Considerations

-There can be abiguity between operations when starting a line with the following characters where ASI (Automatic Semicolon Insertion) will not insert a semicolon to terminate the previous line's expression.
+There can be ambiguity between operations when starting a line with the following characters where ASI (Automatic Semicolon Insertion) will not insert a semicolon to terminate the previous line's expression.

 | Line Starts With | Semicolon Before | No Semicolon Before |
 | --- | --- | --- |